-CoursesBrandeis offers a variety of courses in religion for both its undergraduate and graduate students.
-They strive to teach students about the traditions, culture, and vocabulary within the various religions around the world.
-Although many of them can be found under religion-specific departments, some of them can also be found scattered throughout several different programs and majors.
-For more information, please see Jung Kim’s research paper (pdf) and PowerPoint presentation on the topic.
+Brandeis offers a variety of courses in religion for its undergraduate and graduate students.
+They strive to teach students about the traditions, culture and vocabulary within the various religions around the world.
+Although many of the courses can be found under religion-specific departments, others can also be found scattered throughout several different programs and majors.

 The largest number of courses about religion offered at Brandeis University focus on Judaism.
-Since the first official school year in 1948, Brandeis has had courses that cover Judaism from several different perspectives.
+Since the first official school year in 1948, Brandeis has offered courses that cover Judaism from several perspectives.
 Some classes focus on the history of Judaism while others discuss the contributions and effects Judaism has had on people and cultures.
 With an extensive range of different topics and a seemingly endless number of courses, Brandeis offers a comprehensive and thorough experience for those who want to learn more about Judaism.

 Some useful links to help you find the courses related to Judaism:

 The first course on Islam at Brandeis was offered during the 1950-51 academic year.
 Since then, Brandeis has steadily increased the variety and number of courses offered about Islam.
-Today many of these courses are offered through the Islamic and Middle Eastern Studies Program.
-Courses range from the history of the Islam to the discussion of modern day religious conflicts in the Middle East.
+Today, many of these courses are offered through the Islamic and Middle Eastern Studies Program.
+Courses range from the history of the Islam to the discussion of modern-day religious conflicts in the Middle East.

 Some useful links to help you find the courses related to Islam: